tamirrosenberg/WiFi-Stepper-Motor-Controller/README.md

 # WiFi Stepper Motor Controller
 Control Stepper Motor remotely using WiFI using ESP8266, DRV8825 and the Blynk App

+# NOTE: THIS PROJECT IS DEPRECATED!!!
+## Since Blynk upgraded to v2 and removed v1 from the AppStore and the PlayStore, there is no reason to use it and I leave it here just as a reference for the history.
+## I created a new project that replacing this one and it can be found here: https://github.com/tamirrosenberg/WiFi-Stepper-Motor-Controller-v2

+## Please follow the new project - Thank you!

+# DEPRECATED - YOU CAN STOP HERE!!!

 The Project
 -----------